powershellfish/powershellfish.github.io/README.md

 ### OpenSearch Project and Data Prepper

-My most recent project that I am involved with is documentation for the [OpenSearch project](https://opensearch.org/), specifically for [Data Prepper](https://opensearch.org/docs/latest/data-prepper/index/) and the plugins you can use with it.
+My most recent project that I have been working on is documentation for the [OpenSearch project](https://opensearch.org/), specifically for [Data Prepper](https://opensearch.org/docs/latest/data-prepper/index/) and the plugins you can use with it.
 I have had so much fun using this distributed search and analytics engine and working with the community to learn more about its many use cases.
 Data Prepper has been a particularly fascinating tool to play with while I work on completing my data analyst certificate program.
 >You can view the work I did on OpenSearch [here](https://github.com/carolxob).

 ### Personal Projects